If you are concerned about your child's progress in school, the first person to talk to is his or her teacher.

 Early years settings are also required to have access to the support of a SENCO and in the case of small or part-time settings, a number of different groups can pool resources and appoint a shared SENCO.

-You can contact your child's school SENCO directly at your child’s school.
+You can contact the SENCO directly at your child’s school.

-If your child attends a nursery or pre-school setting in the City of London you can contact the area SENCO by telephoning the Education and Early Years Service on 020 7332 1002 or by email@example.com.
+If your child attends a nursery or a pre-school setting in the City of London, you can contact the area SENCO by telephoning the Education and Early Years Service on 020 7332 1002 or by firstname.lastname@example.org.

 Children make progress at different rates and have different ways in which they learn best.
 Your child's school or early years setting should vary the way they support your child's learning by choosing from a range of activities based on the way your child learns best - this is called differentiating the curriculum.
 This should be the normal teaching arrangement for all children in schools or early years settings.

 If you are concerned that your child is not making the progress they should be making through the school's normal teaching arrangements, you should continue to discuss this with your child's teacher at the school or early years setting.
 This discussion may also continue to involve the Special Educational Needs Co-ordinator (SENCO).